jax-ml/jax/docs/401/cute-dsl.md

 2. Wrap the launcher

-* This returns a callable that accepts JAX arrays (DeviceArrays) and will, when executed inside `@jax.jit`, lower to a JAX custom call that launches your compiled CUTLASS kernel.
+* This returns a callable that accepts JAX arrays and will, when executed inside `@jax.jit`, lower to a JAX custom call that launches your compiled CUTLASS kernel.
 * `output_shape_dtype` tells JAX/XLA what the kernel will produce so shapes and dtypes are known for compilation and graph building.
 * `use_static_tensors=True` asks the wrapper to treat the kernel tensors as static (compile-time) shapes where possible, which lets CuTe/CUTLASS generate code specialized to fixed shapes.